MaherShahin/portfolio-cli/README.md

 - Add more interactivity to the terminal, such as animations and sound effects
 - Allow users to customize the appearance of the terminal, including color scheme and font size.

-## Deployment Plan
-- Too lazy and poor currently to deploy it to Heroku, but will initalize a new Node.js project at some point in time and host it... just not now.

 ## Built With
 - HTML